erikgeo/msfs_g36_project/README.md

 **Textures & effects**
 * Fixed taxi, landing and strobe lights for better visibility from cockpit views
-* Corrected decals (e.g. shoulder hardness -> harness)
+* (New in v0.5) Corrected decals (e.g. shoulder hardness -> harness)

 **Checklists**
-* New interactive checklists for every stage of your flight that follow the POH
+* (New in v0.5) New interactive checklists for every stage of your flight that follow the POH

 To install: